AARP debuted its first-ever consumer product at the Ideas@50+ conference in San Diego last month.

 When you’re not connected you can still play games, read downloaded e-books (including those from AARP), watch stored videos and do other activities on your RealPad.

-Starting today, preorders for RealPad can be placed at www.aarprealpad.org.
-And in mid-October, the tablets will be available at Walmart stores nationwide.
+Preorders for RealPad can be placed at www.aarprealpad.org.
+The tablets are available at Walmart stores nationwide.

 Also of Interest